ed-dehaan/sumhdfe/README.md

 # sumhdfe
-Summary and diagnostic information for evaluating within-fixed-effect variation.
+Summary and diagnostic information for evaluating variation within fixed effects in linear regressions.